 This section is where you will add information about the business which WP-Client represents.
 The logo from here will be used in the Estimates/Invoicing component as well as the business information.
 Placeholders to represent each of the fields are noted.

 Here is where you will assign pages for WP-Client to use for its' components.
 The core WP-Client pages need selecting so that the plugin knows where they are.
 These pages should have been created upon the installation of the plugin.
 If not, you will need to create and assign them.
 If you have successfully chosen a page, and WP-Client sees the proper shortcode on that page, you will end up with a green check beside that selection.

 WP-Client comes with two skins, Light and Dark, to integrate the product cleanly into your website.
 Select the option you prefer from the drop-down box and save.

 Use this option to setup SMTP for all outgoing emails from your installation.
-This is useful if you are finding the WP-Client email notifications sent from your domain are being filtered out as spam by your Clients/Members.
+This is useful if the the WP-Client email notifications sent from your domain that you need to find are being filtered out as spam by your Clients/Members.
 Use the “Test email” box to enter a working email address, and click “Test” to send a test email to that address using your entered SMTP settings.